thakkarparth007/mailer/README.md

 Format of a `.ml` file:
 =======================

+The file is a tab separated file.
+(As of now, tabs in the values are not allowed.
+Will be changed soon.)
-First line contains the list of fields (tab separated) - the variables that are referred to in the mmtpl file.
-The first field is invariably the `email` field.
-The following fields can be anything.
+First line contains the list of fields - the variables that are referred to in the template file.
+One of the fields has to be called `email`.
+This field contains the email addresses of the receivers.

 If files are to be attached, have a field called `$attachments`, and the corresponding entry in each row can be an empty string or a semicolon-separated list of paths.
 Each path must lead to a valid file.

-The next line is left blank

-From the third line, each row will contain the values of the appropriate fields, and this data will be used to make personalised emails
+From the next line, each row will contain the values of the appropriate fields, and this data will be used to make personalised emails.

+Empty lines (lines having only, and only whitespace characters) are ignored.

 Example: